 Have you ever had a kid beg for a pet that kinda makes your skin crawl (I’m looking at you, snake).
 Or been asked for a classroom pet, only to wonder how on earth you can fit another living thing into your already-busy teaching schedule?
 This fun pretend play pet tank project is here to save the day!
 Made from simple recycled materials, it combines art, design, research into animal habitats, simple construction, and nature collection into one lovely little classroom (or afternoon-at-home) project.

-Tip: As an add-on activity, use a shoebox to make your own upcycled nature explorer kit.
-It’s a perfect way to collect and study the natural supplies you might want for your pet tank.
+If your kids are loving this, try making an upcycled bug observation box as an outdoor companion activity.
+Or use a shoebox to make your own upcycled nature explorer kit – it’s a perfect way to collect and study the natural supplies you might want for your pet tank.

-To make your own play pet tank you’ll need:
+To make your own cardboard play pet tank you’ll need:

 - A small-medium sized cardboard box